-There are tons of ways one can use video to promote or explain a video.
-We’ve taken a little time to share with you the most common types of video for any business.
+There are tons of ways one can use video for business to promote or explain a service.
+We’ve taken a little time to share with you the different types of video for any business.
 Yes, any business.
 Each type has a purpose, so before you just randomly decided to create a video, you should have a bit of a plan: How are you going to use it?
 Where will you place it?
 Why are you creating it?
 When will you need it?
 Who should be viewing it? …and why as a follow up to each of the previous questions.
 This will help you determine which video will be best for your brand.
 Let’s get started…

 Expert Interview Video

 If you have a thought leader or a brand expert in your midst, this type of video is the best type to pursue as quickly as possible.
 Having a thought leader is one thing.
 Promoting and showing how much he or she (or the team) knows about a particular topic does nothing but improve and build the brand.
 If your potential customers want experts, who will they call if they have listened to an interview with a thought leader in the field?
 Here’s an example of one of those types of videos:

 Product videos are just that, videos about a product… but when creating a product video you want to do more than advertise or promote.
 Your goal should be to educate.
 Teach the viewer how the product works, why they might find it useful and finish it off with a call to action.
 The call to action can be more or less aggressive, depending on the product and your style, but there should always be some sort of call to action.
 Product videos are highly effective when they are educational and informative.
 They’ll also perform well when placed in the right location (think an end cap in a retail store or on a website landing page).
 Placement is a large part of how successful a video will be, so have a plan on where you’ll place your video before you shoot it.
 Remember, perfection is the enemy of success, so a plan is good to have but don’t let planning get in the way of knowing a adjustment will need to be made once it’s placed.
 Here’s a fun example of a product video that was placed on their website to trigger a sale.